Two-Faced Woman: Reception

 Upon the amended film's release in January 1942, Garbo received some of the worst reviews of her career.
 Despite the negative notices, Garbo was awarded The National Board of Review of Motion Pictures Best Acting Award.
 John Mosher of The New Yorker wrote of Garbo that "one can feel only that the archbishop who opposed the showing of the film was her one true friend.
 Of Garbo's folly there is little really to say.
 Just condolences might be enough."
 Theodore Strauss of The New York Times wrote: "It is hardly necessary to sit in judgment upon such delicate matters of public interest, inasmuch as the film decisively condemns itself by shoddy workmanship.
 Miss Garbo's current attempt to trip the light fantastic is one of the awkward exhibitions of the season, George Cukor's direction is static and labored, and the script is a stale joke, repeated at length.
 Considering the several talents that have combined to create this dismal jape, put down Two-Faced Woman as one of the more costly disappointments of the year."
-It misses the point that Garbo's role is to impersonate her fictional twin sister who unlike her is a novice to dancing.
-A review in Time called the film "almost as shocking as seeing your mother drunk."
+The review apparently missed the point that Garbo's role is to impersonate her fictional twin sister who unlike her is a novice to dancing.
+A scathing review in Time proclaimed the film was "almost as shocking as seeing your mother drunk."